bazelbuild/continuous-integration/buildkite/README.md

 version will then be used as the default Xcode version.
 If required, you can specify a fixed Xcode version to test against in your pipeline config.

+**Warning**: We might have to run jobs that specify an explicit Xcode version on separate, slower machines, so we really advise you to not use this feature unless necessary.

 The general policy is to *not* specify a fixed Xcode version number, so that we can update the default version more easily and don't have to update every single CI configuration file out there.